Josh Berryman Science Page

 In a landscape search, the object is to characterise a system in terms of the states which it can occupy at equilibrium; with the idea that dynamics either at or away from equilibrium can then be characterised as paths through this landscape.
 In a rare event search, the object is to identify and characterise a subset of the available paths of a system, typically seeking out those which represent a dramatic change in the collective state.
 This path-based formalism makes more sense when considering dynamics off equilibrium, or when you have a clear idea of the type of event which is interesting.

 I and Tanja have invented a method for calculating rare-event pathways off-equilibrium.
-You can read about it in context on the wikipedia page for "Transition Path Sampling", which I consider our method to be an extension (or revision) of, or you can download some example code here.
+You can read about it in context on the wikipedia page "Stochastic Process Rare Event Sampling".
+Links and more discussion are here.
 The image of fractally generated tree branches (thankyou wikimedia) is intended as a poetic illustration of the spreading paths which a stochastic system can take through time. colorful image of a fibril structure

 Protein Aggregation